penguinnick/Herd_Demography/README.md

 functionality for simulating herd dynamics and optimizing culling strategies.

-## Setup - Population Projection Matrix
+# Part I - Setup - Population Projection Matrix

 Here, a Lefkovitch population projection model ([Lefkovitch 1965](#ref-Lefkovitch1965)) is used to project sheep and goat herd